Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Numerical results

 \section{Numerical results}

-In the following section, we calculate numerical values of the optimal control function applying the results from the previous sections, where we consider the Black-Scholes model with $\alpha=2$.
+In the following section, we calculate numerical values of the optimal control function, applying the results from the previous sections.
 For the solutions shown, we use VaR (see Example \ref{ex: risk measures}(\ref{ex: VaR})) as the main risk measure and compare it to mean-variance optimization.
-In the case of VaR, it holds that $\varrho^{\hat{L}_1}=\varrho^{W^1_1} = z_{1-p}$, where $z_{\beta}$ denotes the $\beta$-quantile of a standard normal distribution.
+In the case of VaR, it holds that $\varrho^{W^1_1} = -z_p = z_{1-p}$ for $\alpha=2$, where $z_{\beta}$ denotes the $\beta$-quantile of a standard normal distribution.
+If $\alpha<2$, we use a simulation based on the algorithm of Misiorek and Weron \cite{misiorek2012heavy} to calculate VaR.